Navigation auf uzh.ch

 • This continuing education course requires an agreement and an order (§ 16 and 17 CER).
 So after his line manager has given her verbal agreement to him taking the CAS, Christoph needs to first download the Continuing Education Agreement Template form (DOCX, 88 KB) and fill it out with the details of the study program.
 After that, his line manager adds the required information on the degree of interest and the scope of funding from UZH.
 Both sign the form, and then it is forwarded to the responsible HR representative, who arranges for an order (“Verfügung”) to be issued.

 • It is stated in the agreement that UZH will fund the continuing education course with a degree of interest of 2.
-The line manager and Christoph have agreed on the extent to which Christoph’s organizational unit will cover the course costs and/or how many working hours he can claim for attending the course.
+According to § 9 para 2 CER, UZH will therefore cover 75% of the course costs and/or (but not cumula-tively) 75% of the working hours needed for the course.
+In other words, the total combined percentages of working hours and course fees covered must equal 75%.

 • While filling out the agreement form, Christoph was informed by his line manager that he will have to pay back the continuing education costs covered by UZH if he discontinues the course (including non-attendance of examinations) or leaves UZH early ((§§ 24-27 CER).
 The end date of the continuing education course that Christoph enters in the form determines when the two-year period for this repayment obligation begins.

-• Christoph attends the CAS course and records the course days that UZH has permitted him to claim in the time recording system.
-Any claimable course days on Saturdays can also be recorded as working hours without a weekend allowance (“continuing education”).
+• Christoph attends the CAS course and records the hours credited by UZH as working time for the course days in the time recording system.
+Any claimable course days on Saturdays can also be recorded as working hours (up to the total working hours granted by UZH) without a weekend allowance (“continuing education”).
+This was explicitly approved by Christoph’s line manager in the continuing education agreement.

 An Employee Applies for a Continuing Education Course with the Option to Receive Federal Subsidization